iamvickynguyen/jabberwocky/docs/random/simple_food.md

 ---
 layout: default
-title: Quick Food
+title: Simple Food
 parent: Random
 last_modified_date: now
 math: mathjax2
 ---

-# Quick Food
+# Simple Food (if I can make it, so can you)
 {: .no_toc }

 1. TOC
 {:toc}

-*Insert something here...*

 I prefer food that is:
 - Quick and easy to make